asettle/ceph-csi/docs/design/proposals/cephfs-fscrypt.md

   - debug
 ```

-The change will leverage the existing Ceph-CSI KMS and support all
+The change will leverage the existing ceph-csi KMS and support any
 integrations now available to RBD encryption

 ## Implementation

-Leverage the general encryption features in Ceph-CSI and integrate
+SUSE's suggestion is to leverage the encryption features in Ceph-CSI and integrate
-that with `fscrypt`, a go tool and library for key management and
+that with `fscrypt`, a Go tool, and the library for key management and configuration
-configuration of the fscrypt kernel feature.
+of the fscrypt kernel feature.

-Ceph-CSI and `fscrypt` have a lot of overlap between their key management features.
+Ceph-csi and `fscrypt` have a lot of overlap between their key management
+features.
 The Key Management section will go into detail on how and where keys
 are managed.

-In summary, Ceph-CSI provides the user facing configuration and
-access to key management systems, while `fscrypt` handles key
+  - Ceph-csi provides the user facing configuration and access to key
+    management systems
-derivation, storage of wrapped keys and metadata.
+  - `fscrypt` handles key derivation, storage of wrapped keys and metadata

-The current CephFS subvolume root will remain untouched with the
+The current CephFS sub-volume root will remain untouched with the exception that
-exception that not the subvolume root is bind mounted into the pod,
+the sub-volume root is not bind mounted into the pod, but rather a well-known
-but a well known subdirectory.
-The root will contain a
-`/.fscrypt` directory managed by `fscrypt`.
+subdirectory.
+The root will contain a `/.fscrypt` directory managed by `fscrypt`.

-`fscrypt` requires access to a mounted filesystem and therefore
+`fscrypt` requires access to a mounted filesystem and therefore the encryption setup
-encryption setup must take place in the `NodeStageVolume` request
+must take place in the `NodeStageVolume` request handler instead of `CreateVolume`.
-handler instead of `CreateVolume` as is the case for RBD.
-Setup will
+This is the same case for RBD.
+The set up will take place right between
-take place right between subvolume mount and bind mount to the container namespace.
+sub-volume mount and bind mount to the container namespace.

-Additional checks after unlocking will ensure that a
+Additional checks after unlocking will ensure that a container operates on an
-container operates on an unlocked encrypted directory and never on
-directory not having fscrypt enabled.
+unlocked encrypted directory and never on directory that has fscrypt enabled.

 ### Key Management